Auto Transmission Flush vs Fluid Change

 Many people argue that a transmission flush is more effective than a fluid change. the logic for this is that some of the old fluid can still remain in the transmission after a fluid change, which will only contaminate the new fluid that is added, thereby diminishing its performance.
 That's why most prefer a transmission flush, where all of the old fluid is removed throughout the full system and brand new fluid is added allowing optimal performance as the transmission only runs on new fluid.

 There are many people that will often tell stories about how their transmission failed right after a flush.
-The reason why transmissions can fail right after a flus is not because of the flush itself but because the transmission was not well maintained and already on the verge of failure.
-A transmission flush is not ment to fix a major problem, it is a regular service just like a fluid change, so don't expect any miracles to happen for a dying transmission.
+The reason why transmissions can fail soon after a flush is not because of the flush itself but because the transmission was not well maintained and already on the verge of failure.
+A transmission flush is not meant to fix a major problem, it is a regular service just like a oil change in your engine, so don't expect any miracles to happen for a dying transmission.
 A transmission flush is recommended every 75 000km or 3 years, to be performed in place of a fluid change or to replace fluid change altogether.

 View with pan removed showing solenoids & valve body